Oral Storytelling Skills

 There will always be things happening that you did not plan.
 The skill of improvising is to deal with the situation and turn it into an advantage.

 💡 A simple example: Once, I told a version of the traditional Christmas story.
-The innkeeper was directing Joseph and Mary to the stables.
+The innkeeper directed Joseph and Mary to the stables.

 When the mice were gone, the whole room was a mess of unfocused attention.
-Finally, I picked up the story with the innkeeper saying to Joseph: “It’s warm there, only… there might be a nest of mice there.”
-Everybody laughed, and all attention was back in the story.
+Finally, I picked up the story with the innkeeper saying to Joseph, “It’s warm there, only… there might be a nest of mice there.”
+Everybody laughed, and all attention was back on the story.

 Improving storytelling skills